The importance of changing the oil filter is known to every driver who maintains the vehicle and seeks to keep the engine in good condition.

-Saving on oil filters is impossible and senseless (the price of this part less than 10$), otherwise metal chips (formed due to engine production), dirt and other debris will get into the engine along with oil, which can lead to failure of expensive parts.
+Saving on oil filters is impossible and senseless (the price of this part is less than 10$), otherwise, metal chips (formed because of engine production), dirt, and other debris will get into the engine along with oil, which can lead to the failure of expensive parts.

 The process of replacing the oil filter is quite simple.
 The driver is required to remove the old filter.
 However, there are situations when the oil filter is not unscrewed.
 What will happen in such cases will be considered in this article.

 - strong steel base plates prevent leaks, and poor fit

 - Ideal protection for drivers who push their vehicles to the extreme.

 - Great for heavy-duty towing and hauling, stop-and-go traffic, or extreme weather